1 In Progress Guide

 Background and Identification ¶

-The Xbox One Wireless Controller 1537 (7MN-00001), was released in 2013 and is bundled with the Xbox One gaming console as well as sold separately.
-It is a fairly new device in the gaming world but has proven to be a widely popular controller nevertheless.
+The Xbox One Wireless Controller 1537 (7MN-00001), was released in 2013 and was bundled with the original Xbox One gaming console, but was also sold separately.
+This controller is still relatively new, but is considered to be a popular controller option nevertheless.
 This controller shares some resemblance to its predecessor, the Xbox 360 controller, but changes have been made:

 - The Start and Back buttons found on the 360 controller have been replaced with the Menu and View buttons, respectively.

 - The triggers on the Xbox One controller have been mounted with individual rumble motors to enhance the gaming experience.

 - The thumb sticks feature a coarse texture on the edges to allow the gamers’ fingers to grip the thumb sticks better.

 - The Xbox button now glows white when the controller is switched on.